John Titcomb Sprague

 In 1950, Brother Sprague added a great spectacle to the lodge’s annual July 4th party at the Methodist Home for Children.
 As the kids sat on the lawn in front of the Perkins building enjoying their watermelon and ice cream, a surprise helicopter arrived.
 Out stepped John Sprague in full uniform.
 As hundreds of people were gathered, he gave a speech that included the memorable quote, “Our government has tried, and will always try, to exert every fair and generous effort to remove from the future of its children both the cause of war and the necessity of war.”
 He then joined the others in the revelry but not before taking the photo included here.

 On June 1, 1953, Bro.
 Sprague received an interesting phone call in his role as commander of Lowry Air Force Base.
-President and Brother Mason Dwight Eisenhower was sending word that he had chosen Lowry as his headquarters for the summer.
+President Dwight Eisenhower was sending word that he had chosen Lowry as his headquarters for the summer.
 Two months of preparation followed as Sprague oversaw the complete rearrangement of part of his base to accomodate Eisenhower who arrived on August 8, 1953.
 The Presidential party stayed for a month and returned twice over the next two summers all with Bro.
 Sprague hosting as commander of what became known nationally as the “Summer White House.”
 Meetings included such dignitaries as Vice President Richard Nixon, Secretary of Defense Charles E. Wilson, CIA Director Allen Dulles, FBI Chief and Brother Mason J. Edgar Hoover, Atomic Energy Commissioner Lewis Strauss, and many others.

 John Sprague died September 5, 1980 and is buried at Arlington National Cemetery.